In this article, you can learn how to search for content in Happeo.

 Why are the Search Results showing Posts made by removed users?

-The reason you may come across Posts made by removed users in the Search Results is that when a user is removed from Happeo, the Posts and Articles they published are not automatically deleted.
+You may come across Posts made by removed users in the Search Results because when a user is removed from Happeo, the Posts and Articles they published are not automatically deleted.
 Instead, they are retained within the Happeo system.
-As a result, these Posts can still appear in Search Results even though the user who created them is no longer active or present in the platform.
+As a result, these Posts can still appear in Search Results even though the user who created them is no longer active or present on the platform.

 Why are Posts and Articles being shown in a different order between “All Results” and “Posts?”